 I’ve witnessed many mishaps lately when it comes to vocal fry.
 I think it’s important to understand both what vocal fry is and what it is not before it can be utilized correctly.
-Let’s first talk about what it is NOT…
+So now let’s talk about what it is NOT…

 1) Pressurized or Squeezed.
 This is perhaps the most common mistake I hear.
 Students hear the low rumble and assume they need to press down on the cords To make the sound.
 Vocal fry requires almost no pressure and should feel lazy more than anything.